Beta Access Beta · Private · Kenya

 Yes.
 Your last-used font, font size, and margin settings are saved locally in your browser.
 On your next visit they're restored automatically — no account needed.

 Also need to count words in a PDF?
 Our PDF Word Counter gives you word count, character count, and reading time — instantly and privately.
+Useful for verifying skeleton argument page limits before tenth lining.

 Try PDF Word Counter →